vectordotdev/timber-io/_posts/2016-07-20-why-were-building-timber.md

 **7. Longer retention**

 By default, Timber offers 6 months retention,  far exceeding the industry standard (1 week - 1 month).
 This means you can use that data for analytical purposes without issue.
 Need your data longer?
-No problem, retention can be extended as needed.
+Retention can be extended per your request.

 **7. Trace requests through your stack**